palakxdev/perfect-gym/README.md

 ![Logo](https://i.ibb.co/G3cpjC0/PERFECT-GYM.png)

 ## Short Description:
-This is a gym related website project for a single person.
-A responsive, user-friendly website built using ReactJS.
-Here user can register by using their email and password.
-There are also google sign in and facebook sign in method available for users.
-Although here I used bootstrap css framework but I applied media query by using vanila css to make the website better user experince for all devices.
+This is a gym-related website project for a single person.
+A responsive, user-friendly website built using ReactJS Here, users can register by using their email and password.
+There are also Google Sign-In and Facebook Sign-In methods available for users.
+Although I used the Bootstrap CSS framework, I used Vanilla CSS to apply media queries to make the website more accessible to users on all devices.

 ## To see the live website: [Click Here](https://perfect-gym-dc72e.web.app/)